Selena ¡Vive!

 Selena ¡Vive!
-(Selena Lives!) was a benefit concert which was held on the tenth anniversary of the death of Tejano superstar Selena.
+(Selena Lives!) was a benefit concert held on the tenth anniversary of the death of Tejano superstar Selena.
 The concert was held on April 7, 2005 at the Reliant Stadium in Houston, Texas with over 70,000 attendees.
 The special was produced and filmed by the Spanish language network, Univision, and was the most-watched special in the Spanish language in the history of American television.
-Event host Univision announced that proceeds from "¡Selena Vive!" will go toward 10 scholarships for students looking to pursue higher education at Texas universities.
+Event host Univision announced that proceeds from "¡Selena Vive!" would go toward 10 scholarships for students looking to pursue higher education at Texas universities.